 Standard Tools: UI/UX designers heavily use Figma or Adobe XD for rapid prototyping.
 Meanwhile, backend architects map out complex data flows using Lucidchart or Draw.io.

+This is the core development phase where the actual product is built.
 During the coding phase in SDLC, developers focus on writing the source code using the agreed-upon tech stack and frameworks.

 This is where the implementation in software engineering transforms design documents and wireframes into a functional, clickable application.
 This involves daily standups and code reviews.